xGabou/SereneSeasonsPlus/SSPchangelog.md

-### ❄️ Serene Seasons Plus — v4.0.5
+### ❄️ Serene Seasons Plus — v4.0.7
 **Game Versions:** 1.20.1 (Forge & Fabric)

 ---

 #### 🆕 Added
+- Lukewarm oceans to tropical biomes list.
+- Added into random tick a chance to grow grass and flowers on grass blocks during hot seasons the hotter the season is the more chance there is to grow grass and flowers.

 #### 🛠️ Fixed

 #### ⚙️ Changed / Removed
-- Log spamming
+- Removed all overwrites related to snowy biomes.
 ---

 **Release type:** Stable